 Demons at Dusk is not an enjoyable book: but you are at once arrested as your heart reads about babies smashed against rocks, tribal elders hacked to death and women raped repeatedly, while your mind digests the very fact that is true.
 It happened.
 And the perpetrators are those little aussie battling folk-heroes we like to revere in our bush-poetry, music and national celebrations.

 And the reader is left to ponder that fact.
-That in 1838 slaughtering aboriginal people was so common place that white Australians had no concept that it was a) against the law AND b) wrong.
+That in 1838 slaughtering Aboriginal people was so common place that white Australians had no concept that it was:-

 Human beings kill other human beings due to an ability to think for themselves.